phalcon-orphanage/docs/en/reference/tutorial.rst

     }

-When you receive a variable from input you can optionally apply a filter to `validate/sanizite <filter.html>`_ the values.
-This will make your application more secure because it's avoiding common attacks like SQL injections.
-In the example we apply "string" to the "name" variable to ensure that user typed no malicious chars.
-The component `Phalcon_Filter <../api/Phalcon_Filter.html>`_ makes the work in an implicit way.
+We can never trust data sent from a user.
+Variables passed into our application, from user input, need to have a filter applied to them so as to `validate/sanizite <filter.html>`_ their contents.
+This makes the application more secure because it avoids common attacks like SQL injections.
+In our tutorial we apply "string" to the "name" variable to ensure that user did not sent us any malicious characters.
+The component `Phalcon_Filter <../api/Phalcon_Filter.html>`_ makes this task trivial, since it is incorporated in the getPost call.

-Then instantiates Users class will give us the possibility to assign values to public members with the same name as the fields in the table.
-The save method finishes the storing process.
-The returning true value tells us if saving was successful or not.
+We then instantiate the Users class, which corresponds to a User record.
+The class public properties map to the fields of the record in the users table.
+Setting the relevant values in the new record and calling save() will store the data in the database for that record.
+The save() method returns a boolean value which informs us on whether the storing of the data was successful or not.

+Additinal validation happens automatically on fields that are not null (required).
 If we don't type any of the required files our screen will look like this:

 .. figure:: ../_static/img/tutorial-4.png
 	:align: center

 Conclusion
 ----------
-This is a very simple tutorial and as you can see, it's easy to start developing an application using Phalcon.
-The fact that is an extension has not removed the ease of developing.
-We invite you to continue reading the manual to know the other features the framework provides.
+This is a very simple tutorial and as you can see, it's easy to start building an application using Phalcon.
+The fact that Phalcon is an extension on your web server has not interfered with the ease of development or features available.
+We invite you to continue reading the manual so that you can discover additional features offered by Phalcon!

 Sample Applications
 -------------------
-The following applications are also available to provide more complete examples to create applications with Phalcon:
+The following Phalcon powered applications are also available, providing more complete examples:

-* `INVO application`_: A simple application to generate invoices.
-Allows to create products, companies, product types. etc.
+* `INVO application`_: Invoice generation application.
+Allows for management of products, companies, product types. etc.
-* `PHP Alternative website`_: This sample application explains how to create a multi-lingual application, also shows how to implement advanced routes.
+* `PHP Alternative website`_: Multilingual and advanced routing application.

 .. _INVO application: http://blog.phalconphp.com/post/20928554661/invo-a-sample-application
 .. _PHP Alternative website: http://blog.phalconphp.com/post/24622423072/sample-application-php-alternative-site